larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 GitLab.

 For example, working
-group chairs are administrators of all the public forums their WG uses, which typically includes mailing lists and chat groups, but might also include collaborative tools such as GitHub or GitLab.
+group chairs are administrators of all the public fora their WG uses, which typically includes mailing lists and chat groups, but might also include collaborative tools such as GitHub or GitLab.
 Another example of administrators are the "owners" of non-WG IETF mailing lists.